JSH32/Chippy8/README.md

 <p align="center">
   <img width="500px" src="https://raw.githubusercontent.com/Riku32/Chippy8/master/.github/banner.png">
 </p>
 CHIP-8 emulator implementation written in Java for APCS.
-This emulator has a debugger built in and runs at 600hz.
+This emulator has a debugger built in and runs at 600hz by default.

 ### What is CHIP-8?
 CHIP-8 is a virtual machine, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for these computers.